chris842/receiver/README.md

 ## Tests & Results
 ### Bandpass Filter
 ![bandpass](https://github.com/andrewtnas/receiver/blob/master/Images/Bandpass%20Filter.png)
 The bandpass filter seems to work as expected.
-There is attenuation up to
+There is attenuation up to around 5MHz, where our band begins.
+A 500mV test signal was used.

 ### Transformer
 ![transformer](https://github.com/andrewtnas/receiver/blob/master/Images/Transformer.png)